 - e.
 Now add to your list about the Lord in the Appendix that you began with Psalm 23.
 This is #5 in our pattern. - f.
 Let's evaluate each stanza to form a theme and note them below or in the margin of your Observation Worksheet, #6.
 As you did with Psalm 23, use words from the text to summarize who and what each stanza is mostly about.
-Record your themes on the following page. - 1) 1-2 - 2) 3-6 - 3) 7-10 - g.
+Record your themes on the following page. - 1) 1-6 - 2) 7-10 - g.
 As #7 says, review your stanza themes, then use a few words from the text to summarize the main theme for Psalm 24.
 Record this on "Psalms 23-41 at a Glance." - h.
 Now read #8 in our general pattern.
 Then let's examine the stanzas.
-Keep your list on the Lord available as you do. - 1) Verses 1-2 - a) Reread verses 1 and 2.
-Do the second lines in these verses seem to repeat, amplify, contrast, or complete (add to) the first line? - b) Now compare Genesis 1:1-2, 6-10 with verse 2. - 2) List on the next page what you learn from verses 3-6 about the one who can ascend the Lord's hill and stand in His holy place.
+Keep your list on the Lord available as you do. - 1) Verses 1-6 - a) Reread verses 1 and 2.
+Do the second lines in these verses seem to repeat, amplify, contrast, or complete (add to) the first line? - b) Now compare Genesis 1:1-2, 6-10 with verse 2. - c) List below and on the next page what you learn from this stanza about the one who can ascend into the Lord's hill and stand in His holy place.
 As you do, carefully think about what you list.

-- 3) Now the third stanza. - a) First, note below the repeated commands. - b) Based on the second stanza's mention of ascending the hill of the Lord and standing in His holy place, what might the gates and doors be referring to?
+- 2) Now the second stanza. - a) First, note below the repeated commands. - b) Based on the first stanza's mention of ascending into the hill of the Lord and standing in His holy place, what might the gates and doors be referring to?
 Jot down your thoughts. - 3.
 Now we move to Psalm 25. - a.
 Read the psalm, including the superscription, looking for the main characters. - b.
 Reread the psalm twice. - 1) The first time, mark Lord, including synonyms and pronouns.
 Also mark the pronouns for David, the psalmist.